-Walt Disney World’s first-ever Mary Poppins attraction was slated to come to Epcot’s United Kingdom pavilion as part of a Cherry Tree Lane expansion.
+Walt Disney World announced the first-ever Mary Poppins attraction for EPCOT’s United Kingdom pavilion as part of a Cherry Tree Lane expansion.
 This post shares details, concept and poster art of the area, and offers commentary about what this means for World Showcase.
-(Updated March 9, 2022.)
+(Updated September 17, 2022.)

-In the last year-plus since reopening, there has been not been much new information about the “postponed” Mary Poppins attraction slated for Epcot.
+In the last two-plus years since reopening, there has been not been much new information about the “postponed” Mary Poppins attraction slated for EPCOT.
 More details have been released about the future of World Showcase, and the Cherry Tree Lane expansion was entirely absent from those plans.
 Even after Walt Disney World started its 50th Anniversary and other updates have been offered, there have been no updates on the Mary Poppins ride.

 Indefinite delay is usually Disney’s way of gentling stating that a project has been cancelled.
 Due to the total silence about the Mary Poppins project over the course of the last two years, that’s what we believe has happened with the Cherry Tree Lane expansion.
 We’ll update this in the future should that change, but for now, consider it cancelled.